anthropics/anthropic-cookbook/skills/README.md

 - **[Classification with Claude](./classification/guide.ipynb)**: Discover how Claude can revolutionize classification tasks, especially in scenarios with complex business rules and limited training data.
 This guide walks you through data preparation, prompt engineering with retrieval-augmented generation (RAG), testing, and evaluation.

+- **[Retrieval Augmented Generation with Claude](./retrieval_augmented_generation/guide.ipynb)**: Learn how to enhance Claude's capabilities with domain-specific knowledge using RAG.
+This guide demonstrates how to build a RAG system from scratch, optimize its performance, and create an evaluation suite.
+You'll learn how techniques like summary indexing and re-ranking can significantly improve precision, recall, and overall accuracy in question-answering tasks.

 ## Getting Started